Speedy Writing Tips for Beginners

 Reference at Your Fingertips

-Everyone knows that you need a good dictionary, thesaurus, encyclopedia and, of course, The Writer’s Market.
-But thumbing through these can waste huge masses of time.
+Everyone knows that you need a good dictionary, thesaurus and encyclopedia, but thumbing through these can waste huge masses of time.
 Besides, why buy these reference books when you can easily access them on the web?
 This saves time and money!
 Wordsmyth has a dictionary and thesaurus that are quick and easy to use.
 All you have to do is type your word into the box on the left-hand side of the screen.
 The site will give you the correct spelling, synonyms, definition, and a list of related words.

 Merriam and Webster Online not only has a dictionary and thesaurus, but also Encyclopedia Britannica.
 This site also helps you with research related to the words you look up by providing helpful links.